zwb1988/vscode-sf-query-tools/README.md

 ## Known Issues

 This extension is under construction, not even in its alpha phase.
-If you have encountered any issue, please send your logs and screenshots to the author.
+If you have encountered any issue, please raise an issue on the related github repository.
+You can find it on the [extension page](https://marketplace.visualstudio.com/items?itemName=wenbo-zhou.sf-query-tools) on the Marketplace

 ## Release Notes